 James E. Robison Professor of Business Administration

-Nancy F. Koehn is a historian at the Harvard Business School where she holds the James E. Robison Chair of Business Administration.
-Koehn's research focuses on entrepreneurial leadership and how leaders, past and present, craft lives of purpose, worth, and impact.
-She is currently completing a book about the most important lessons from five leaders’ journeys, including Abraham Lincoln, Frederick Douglass and Rachel Carson.
-Her most recent book, Ernest Shackleton:Exploring Leadership, (2012), examines the important leadership lessons in Shackleton's legendary Endurance expedition.
+Nancy F. Koehn is a historian at the Harvard Business School where she holds the James E. Robison chair of Business Administration.
+Koehn's research focuses on effective leadership and how leaders, past and present, craft lives of purpose, worth, and impact.
+Her forthcoming book, Forged in Crisis: The Power of Courageous Leadership in Turbulent Times spotlights how five of history’s greatest leaders managed crises and what we can each learn from their experience.

 Before coming to HBS, Koehn was a member of Harvard University's Faculty of Arts and Sciences for seven years, first as a graduate student in history and then as a lecturer in the History and Literature concentration and the Department of Economics.
 A Phi Beta Kappa graduate of Stanford University, Koehn earned a Master of Public Policy from Harvard's Kennedy School of Government before taking her MA and PhD in History from Harvard.

 Koehn lives in Concord, Massachusetts and is a dedicated equestrian.